TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/empty_project.md

 Their code is maintained by developers so that any newly introduced game mechanic
 can be quickly tested in a reasonably populated game world.

-If these test scenes weren't added into the executable at the compilation stage, but stored in separate files instead, they would require porting to a newer version of the game, possibly with different data layouts, which would needlessly complicate development.
+If we didn't add these test scenes into the executable at the compilation stage, but instead stored them in separate files, they would require porting to a newer version of the game, possibly with different data layouts, which would needlessly complicate development.